Skip to content

 Without AI enrichment

 Multiple JUnit @Tag values are joined with ;.
 An empty tags field means the method has no source-level tags.
+The display_name field contains any @DisplayName annotation value declared on the method; it is empty when the annotation is absent.

 With content hash (-content-hash)